Lobster shacks, hidden gems, fine dining, and more.

 You’ll also like:

-What are your favorite Maine dining spots?
+What do you think are the best Maine restaurants and food spots?
 Let us know in the comments.
 And below, an authentic New England fish chowder recipe, to help bring some midcoast Maine to your home kitchen.

 Creamy New England Fish Chowder

 - 3 medium Yukon gold potatoes, peeled and cut to a medium dice

 - 1 pound fresh haddock or cod fillets, picked over for bones

 - 1 12-ounce can of evaporated milk

 - 1 1/2 teaspoons kosher salt, or to taste

 - fresh minced chives and oyster crackers, to garnish (optional)